 Apart from that, I have strong interests in type theory, and computational content of classical logic.

-The day after my defense, Wednesday December 2, there will be a workshop called Workshop on Realistic Program Verification at the Radboud University Nijmegen.
+The day following my defense, we have organized a workshop called Workshop on Realistic Program Verification at the Radboud University Nijmegen.

 - My GitHub repository